This lovely Apricot and Almond Tart is made with summer apricots and a decadent frangipane and custard filling.

 There’s a posh little French bakery in town that makes the most wonderful pastries.
 I used to work right beside their shop and I found myself in there more often than I would like to admit.
 They have all sorts of tarts, danishes and of course macarons.
 One morning, I was hoping for a danish or muffin of some sort and all they had left was a petite square pastry sprinkled in almonds with a plump, orange apricot in the middle.
 It was love at first bite.
 Now, it goes without saying, that buying these little pasties can be quite pricey, so I decided I needed to make something like it at home.
-I’ve had this idea sidelined for awhile, but was instantly reunited with it when I recently bought a cute rectangle tart pan.
+Instead of individual little pastries, I’ve made them into full tarts.

 Whether it be breakfast or dessert, this tart is the main attraction.
 I’m an adult and I make my own rules and I totally ate two slices for supper the other night.
 Best decision I made all day!